 Rising above the terracotta roofs and whitewashed walls of the old town the skyline of Velez-Malaga would not be the same without its striking church towers…

 Built between the 15th and 18th centuries, there’s a wide array of architectural styles on display in Velez-Malaga’s many churches.
-These days, they’re still just as much a central part of everyday life as when they were first built.
+These days, they’re still just as much a central part of the landscape of Velez as when they were first built.

 Ermita de la Virgen de Los Remedios